MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/use-windows-app-sdk-run-time.md

 The project property `<WindowsAppSdkBootstrapInitialize>false</WindowsAppSdkBootstrapInitialize>` disables the automatic module initialization described above (the bootstrapper API isn't called).
 That allows your app to take responsibility and directly call the bootstrapper API.

-As of version 1.2 Stable of the Windows App SDK, automatic module initialization applies only to projects that produce an executable (that is, the **OutputType** project property is set to *Exe* or *WinExe*).
+As of version 1.2 of the Windows App SDK (from the stable channel), automatic module initialization applies only to projects that produce an executable (that is, the **OutputType** project property is set to *Exe* or *WinExe*).
 This is to prevent adding auto-initializers into class library DLLs and other non-executables by default.
 If you *do* need an auto-initializer in a non-executable (for example, a test DLL loaded by a host process executable that doesn't initialize the bootstrapper), then you can explicitly enable an auto-initializer in your project with `<WindowsAppSdkBootstrapInitialize>true</WindowsAppSdkBootstrapInitialize>`.

 ## Using the bootstrapper API